mpedramfar/Lean-game-maker/README.md

 ```

 ### Lean Server
-- To make an interactive webpage, the javascript Lean server is used.
+To make an interactive webpage, the javascript Lean server is used.
 In this repository, javascript servers for Lean 3.4.1 and Lean 3.4.2 are provided.
 If you're working with a different version, you need to add the required files to `src/interactive_interface/lean_server`.
 You would need three files, named `lean_js_js.js`, `lean_js_wasm.js` and `lean_js_wasm.wasm`.
-- This project uses IndexDB to store some data through the browser.
-If you're running `make-lean-game` but there are import errors or your changes are not reflected in the imported files, then [delete IndexDB](https://stackoverflow.com/questions/9384128/how-to-delete-indexeddb) and run the webpage again.